cryptotentanz/etherbeam-eth-server/README.md

 yarn start
 ```

-- The server can also just be built (deployed files are located in the `dist`
+- The server can also just be built:
-  repository):

 ```bash
 yarn build
 ```

+- Deployed files are located in the `dist` repository.

 ## Scripts